Empowering women as private practice business owners

-Although women business owners face unique challenges in a largely male-dominated market, they are one of the largest growing segments of small business ownership.
+Although women business owners face unique challenges in a largely male-dominated market, the growth of women-owned businesses from 2019-2024 outpaced the market, according to the 2024 Wells Fargo Impact of Women-Owned Business report.

 As a therapist in private practice, it can be easy to forget that you’re a business owner.